 You can configure IP addresses to be checked before the platform allocates them to virtual machines (VMs).
 If the IP address fails verification, VMmanager will not assign it to the VM.
 For example, you can prevent the issuance of IP addresses assigned to any devices on the network.
-For more information, see How do I set up an IP address check before issuing?
+For more information, see How to set up an IP check before allocation?

 Adding an IPv4 address